Local limits of uniform triangulations in high genus: Tightness, planarity and one-endedness

 \begin{rem} Our proof shows that the number of steps needed to swallow the root has exponential tail.
 However, since we do not control the finite triangulations filling the holes that may appear, it does not give any quantitative bound on the root degree. \end{rem}

-\begin{proof}[Proof of Proposition \ref{prop_tightness_dloc}] Let $T$ be a subsequential limit of $(T_{n,g_n})$.
-By Lemma \ref{lem_dual_convergence}, it is enough to prove that almost surely, all the vertices of $T$ have finite degrees.
+\begin{proof}[Proof of Proposition \ref{prop_tightness_dloc}] Let $T$ be a subsequential limit of $(T_{n,g_n})$ for $d_{\loc}^*$.
+By Lemma \ref{lem_dual_convergence}, to obtain tightness, it is enough to prove that almost surely, all the vertices of $T$ have finite degrees.
 The argument is essentially the same as in \cite{AS03} and relies on Lemma \ref{lem_root_degree_is_finite} and invariance under the simple random walk.

 More precisely, for every $n$, let $\overrightarrow{e}_0^n$ be the root edge of $T_{n,g_n}$ and let $\overrightarrow{e}_0$ be the root of $T$.
 We first note that the distribution of $T_{n,g_n}$ is invariant under reversing the orientation of the root, so this is also the case of $T$.
 By Lemma \ref{lem_root_degree_is_finite}, this implies that the endpoint of $\overrightarrow{e}_0$ has a.s. finite degree.